ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 ### Step 3: Create the agent resources

+Create agent resources using one of these methods:

-Create a file `discovery-agent-res.yaml` with the content explained in the above "Resources descriptions" section.
-Then execute `axway central apply -f discovery-agent-res.yaml` to create the resource.
-Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.
+* Manually use a file containing the content explained in the above [Resources descriptions](#resources-descriptions) section.

-Create a file `traceability-agent-res.yaml` with the content explained in "Resources descriptions" section.
-Then execute `axway central apply -f traceability-agent-res.yaml` to create the resource.
-Be sure to replace the environment name (`my-amplify-central-environment` in the sample) with your environment name in the resource.
+* Use the Axway Central CLI: `axway central create agent-resources`.
+You will be prompt to select the type of agent (Discovery | Traceability | both), the name of these agents and the type of Gateway (free text).

+Reference the CLI output name `CENTRAL_AGENTNAME` variable in your agent configuration file.

+Check that the resources were created correctly by using either the Axway Central CLI or by going to **Central WebUI > Topology > Environment**.

-Once you are done you can verify your work by running the commands `axway central get da` or `axway central get ta` or `axway central get da,ta`
+Once you are done, verify your work by running the commands `axway central get da` or `axway central get ta` or `axway central get da,ta`

 You should see something similar to this: